Chicago/dev.cityofchicago.org/_posts/2018-12-11-legacy-sr-datasets-announcement.md

 - uxic-zsuj
 - 7nii-7srd
 ---
-The City of Chicago will launch its new [311](https://www.cityofchicago.org/city/en/sites/311ProjectInformation/home.html) system on 12/18/2018.
-This will also change the 311 data on the Data Portal in important ways.
+The City of Chicago is getting ready launch its new [311](https://www.cityofchicago.org/city/en/sites/311ProjectInformation/home.html) system this month.

 The 12 long-existing 311 Service Requests [datasets](https://data.cityofchicago.org/browse?category=Service+Requests&limitTo=datasets&q=&sortBy=alpha) will no longer be updated after that date, although will remain for historical use.

-There will be a new open data presentation of Chicago 311 data.
-We are still working on the specifics and will publish the details when they are available but wanted to give advance notice about the status of the existing datasets.
+We will be changing the way we present 311 data on the data portal, and will publish more details soon.
+However, we wanted to give advance notice about the status of the existing datasets.

 For reference, the existing datasets, which will become historical only, are: